ad-mitium/opencv_server/README.md

 The script is configured by the files in the config folder.
 Change the ```host['host_ip']``` field and uncomment the appropriate ```host_address``` variable in ```network.py``` if you want to hard code the IP address.

-## Issues
+## Known Issues

 ### Dropped WiFi connections and invalid data

 The ESP32 seems to drop connection or send invalid data quite often.
 That may be an issue with my wireless environment or it could be the ESP32 wasn't intended to be on 24/7.
+These devices appear to be rather fragile with respect to connectivity.

 There are two things I have implemented to address the dropped connections and invalid data.
 I made changes to the demo code and I added some javascript in ```index.html``` to reload the page every few minutes.